Cosmetic Dentistry Services

 At Carolina’s Dental Choice, our dental hygienist work with our dentists to ensure a thorough examination and proper treatment for our patients.
 We work as a team and treat our patients like family!

 Sedation for Anxious Patients

 Do you hate going to the dentist?
 Does the mere thought of a dental visit scare you?
-No need to fear at Carolina’s Dental Choice because we offer Sedation Dentistry!
+No need to fear at Your Community Dental because we offer Sedation Dentistry!
 Sedation Dentistry is safe and effective!
 If you have a fear of the dentist or dental phobia, give sedation dentistry a try.

 Sedation dentistry provides an anxiety-free experience for individuals too afraid to receive dental care.
 Sedation is both safe and effective and enables anxious patients to receive the dental care they need.

-At Carolina’s Dental Choice, we go out of way to make our patients feel at home.
+At Your Community Dental, we go out of way to make our patients feel at home.
 If you have a dental phobia, we can provide different levels of sedation: